fahreen/summer2020/README.md

 }
 ```

 4) To link a highlighted PDF, name a PDF file based on each conclusion.
+Then place it in the Directory "PDF".
+Highlight the conclusion and premises using the simple highlighting tool in the PDF preview tool on mac.
+Add notes to the corresponding highlights.
+Do not press save, this leads to the notes being lost.
+Simply close the PDFs after highlighting.
+Following this include the following line within the node <g> tag

 ```
 onclick="window.open('PDF/15A.pdf', '_blank', 'fullscreen=yes');
 ```
+This is not the ideal way to set this up, and it is something I did on my last week on the project.
+A future step would be to make this feature more interactive and efficient.

+NOTE:
 More detailed information can be found within the comments of the HTML, CSS and Javascript files included in the WEBPAGE directory.